Qannik the Polar Bear Cub

 Once she arrived in Louisville, she was transported to the Zoo in a climate-controlled vehicle accompanied by a back-up vehicle and security.

-Qannik is now in a standard period of quarantine where she will be off exhibit while she adjusts to her new surroundings.
-“We have a nice temperature-controlled bedroom facility where she can acclimate, and she has access to chilled pools so she can learn to swim in baby steps,” said Louisville Zoo Director John Walczak as he described what comes next for Qannik.
+“We have a nice temperature-controlled bedroom facility where she can acclimate, and she has access to chilled pools so she can learn to swim,” said Former Louisville Zoo Director John Walczak as he described what comes next for Qannik.
 “We’re looking at everything and taking it one step at a time making sure she has what she needs to enrich her life.”